JackHe313/GAN_generate/README.md

 then
 ```
-./generate [CUDA] [MODEL] [version(optional)]
+./generate [CUDA] [MODEL] [number of image to save] [version(optional)]
 ```
 for example
 ```
-./generate 0 BigGAN-Deep
+./generate 0 BigGAN-Deep 100
 ```
-will generate BigGAN-Deep models with random ckpt version running on CUDA 0
+will generate BigGAN-Deep models with random ckpt version running on CUDA 0, and save 100 generated pics

 ```
-./generate 0 BigGAN-Deep 56_49
+./generate 0 BigGAN-Deep 10 56_49
 ```
-will generate BigGAN-Deep models with the first ckpt version having the name "56_49" running on CUDA 0
+will generate BigGAN-Deep models with the first ckpt version having the name "56_49" running on CUDA 0, and save 10 pics

+The generated pics will locate on ./samples/MODEL_FOLDER/fake/*/*.png

 If you need anything, contact me directly which will help me making this readme more readable and friendly.